Miners, AstraZeneca push FTSE 100 higher; Boohoo slumps | Business

 Miners, AstraZeneca push FTSE 100 higher; Boohoo slumps

-London's FTSE 100 rose on Thursday, led by gains in miners and Astrazeneca, while fashion retailer Boohoo slumped to a 14-month low after it warned higher inflation would hurt margins.
+London's FTSE 100 rose on Thursday, driven by mining heavyweights and drugmaker AstraZeneca, while fashion retailer Boohoo slumped to a 14-month low after it warned higher inflation would hurt margins.
+The blue-chip FTSE 100 index gained 0.5%, with industrial miners adding the most among all sectors as they tracked a jump in iron ore prices, driven by hopes of a recovery in Chinese demand.

 - Country: